 The Company acknowledges that "Good Reason" under the Employment Agreement includes, among other things, "a material diminution of the authority, responsibilities or positions of the Executive from those set forth in Section 2.1 (including the failure of the Executive to be elected a director or Chairman of the Board)", and that the Executive may, absent the Executive's prior written consent, terminate employment for Good Reason following the effective date of the change in position mentioned above.
-The Executive, by signing below, hereby irrevocably waives the

-Executive's right to claim Good Reason solely as a consequence of the changes provided above.
-This waiver is a onetime waiver of the Executive's right under the Employment Agreement and shall not be binding on the Executive in any other respect.

-This waiver was approved by the Compensation Committee of the Board of Directors on October 14, 2014.
+The Executive, by signing below, hereby irrevocably waives the ence of the changes provided above.
+This waiver is a onetime waiver of the Executive's right under the ecutive in any other respect. of the Board of Directors on October 14, 2014. s to the change in position and waives the Executive's ment with respect to such change of the Board of Directors on October 14, 2014.
+It is to the change in position and waives the Executive's